ONElua/AdrenalineBubbleManager/README.md

 For support with downloaded games (NoPspEmudrm) you must have installed the following plugins in adrenaline:
 - *([Npdrm free mod](https://github.com/lusid1/npdrm_free_mod)).*<br>
 - *([Np Loader mod](https://github.com/lusid1/nploader_mod)).*<br>

+### Unreleased ###
+- Removed the automatic ABM update check at startup and its Extra Settings option.<br>
+- Fixed blank LiveArea labels caused by long UTF-8 titles.
+Bubble short titles are now truncated only at a complete UTF-8 character, while the full title is preserved separately.<br>

 ### Changelog 6.20 ###
 - Correct support for adrenaline bubbles with boot.bin.